-Abilities are text on cards that are preceded by VILLAGE (for use in the Village phase), UNGEON (for use in the Dungeon phase), or SPOILS (for use after you defeat a Monster).
+Abilities are text on cards that are preceded by VILLAGE (for use in the Village phase), DUNGEON (for use in the Dungeon phase), or SPOILS (for use after you defeat a Monster).
 Abilities may only be used once per turn.
 These abilities are optional to use.
-Sometimes there is an opportunity to use an ability in more than one circumstance, such as VILLAGE OR DUNGEON.
+Sometimes there is an opportunity to use an ability in more than one circumstance, such as VILLAGE OR DUNGEON .
 Players may use these abilities in either phase, but they may still only be used once per turn.

-There are also two more types of abilities, usually found on Monsters: BEFORE BATTLE abilities and BEFORE BATTLE abilities (see page 1810).
+There are also two more types of abilities, usually found on Monsters: abilities and abilities and abilities (see page 10).
 Before Battle abilities and After Battle abilities are not optional.